xHarshit/Self-Healing-Classification-DAG-with-Fine-Tuned-Model/README.md

 ```bash
 python train_model.py --csv "IMDB Dataset.csv" --sample_size 5000 --epochs 1 --batch_size 16
 ```
+- Here, --sample_size 5000 is used for testing/demo purposes only (to make training faster).
+- For full training, remove --sample_size argument and run on the complete dataset.

-This will create the LoRA fine-tuned model in `./lora-finetuned-model`.
+- This will create the LoRA fine-tuned model in `./lora-finetuned-model`.

 ---